 Don’t give in to your cravings right away.
 Give yourself the time to find a distraction while the cravings go away or become more manageable.
 Set a timer for 10 minutes and wait and see those cravings becoming weaker and weaker.

 4. Chew something

 Munch on veggies or fruits, eat popcorn or use gum or mints to keep your mouth busy as you used to do when you smoked.

 5. Get support

-Get support by a family member or a friend, or visit an online forum where you can get advice on how to overcome this part of your journey from people who’ve been in your exact situation.
+Get support by a family member or a friend, or visit an online forum where you can get advice from people who have been in your exact situation.

 The bottom line is, once you prepare yourself mentally, there is nothing that can stop you from quitting smoking.
 Use these helpful tools in addition to hypnotherapy to make the biggest change in your life and quit smoking for good.